trueheart78/trueheart78.com/resume.md

 ![Taylor Swift - Hello][taylor-hi]

-I love writing Ruby & Go :sparkling_heart:, rocking out to Taylor Swift :notes:, and using gifs to make others smile :smile:.
+I love writing Ruby & Go :sparkling_heart:, rocking out to Taylor Swift :notes:, and using gifs and emoji to make others smile :smile:.

 I've been writing software professionally since 2004, with a strong lean towards back-end development.